jholkeboer/socketChat/README.txt

 Then launch the client like this: python chatclient.py [hostname] [port number]

+Enter the handle on the client.

+Client must send first message.
+After that they alternate.

 NOTE:
 If you are running on flip, be sure to pass the correct host.
 For example, if chatserve is running on flip2.engr.oregonstate.edu,